zenbitETH/OPcity/Milestone-Reports/Content_for_Milestone_report_4.md

 3. **Integration Testing**: Further testing of integration with the OP-Stack would ensure compatibility and identify any potential issues.

 4. **Documentation**: Detailed documentation of the dispute resolution process and integration requirements would facilitate adoption.

-These realistic metrics suggest that the OPcity implementations represent interesting alternatives to the standard OP-Stack fault proof system, each with its own strengths and trade-offs.
-The Multi-Phase implementation offers potential efficiency gains for complex disputes, while the Tournament-based implementation provides a novel approach to multi-participant dispute resolution.